eclipse-themes/Eclipse-Themes/CONTRIBUTING.md

 1. Fork this repository
 2. Create a new branch: `git checkout -b my-theme`
 3. Add your theme files
-4. Commit your changes: `git commit -m 'feat: add Eclipse Theme for [App Name]'`
+4. Commit your changes: `git commit -m 'feat: add Eclipse Midnight theme for [App Name]'`
 5. Push to the branch: `git push origin my-theme`
 6. Open a Pull Request
 7. Create a new [Theme Submission](https://github.com/eclipse-themes/Eclipse-Themes/issues/new?template=theme-submission.yml) issue